soniah/blog/content/posts/2010-06-23-windows-autologon.md

 "DefaultPassword"="secret"
 "AutoAdminLogon"="1"</pre>

-No rocket science, I'm just blogging it so I don't have to look it up again&#8230;
+No rocket science, I'm just blogging it so I don't have to look it up again.